Real Estate School 103

 Here’s a quick informative video explaining the HUD-1 settlement sheet:

 In our next installment, I will explain the title search.
-In the meantime, if you have any question please feel free to call my office at (302) 855-9300 and we are just off the circle in Georgetown, Delaware at 215 E. Market Street.
+In the meantime, if you have any question please feel free to call my office at (302) 855-9300.
+We are just off the circle in Georgetown, Delaware at 215 E. Market Street.

 Here is the disclaimer: The information below is NOT intended to be an all-encompassing explanation of the law.
 It is designed to give you an overview only.
 You should ask for further information or clarification if you want more details.